tra-versed/Cyclistic-Bikeshare-Analysis/README.md

    FROM `bikes_2023.year`
    GROUP BY month, member_casual
    ```
-3. To examine trips by day of week, this query counted every occurence of each day, grouped by day of week and rider type:
+3. To examine trips by day of week, this query counted every trip occurence in each day, grouped by day of week and rider type:

    ```sql
    SELECT